-Bottom line: Avoid all forms of link scheming.
+Bottom line: Avoid all forms of link schemes.
 It’s just not worth the risk.

 ii).
 Keyword stuffing – Matt Cutts already warned against stuffing your page with relevant keywords.
 No matter how in-depth and easy-to-navigate the site is, Penguin will most likely find and penalize it.
-In most cases, it’s easy to see why, especially if you’ve ever actually seen a keyword-stuffed page.
+In most cases, it’s easy to see why.
+This is especially true if you’ve ever actually seen a keyword-stuffed page.
 Here’s an example: